camdub/Internships/README.md

 The following gems are used in conjunction with rails_admin to add features to the user system.

-- [Devise CAS]() - Devise is included with rails_admin, we are using the CAS extension to authenticate with BYU.
+- [Devise CAS]() - To authenticate with BYU web services
 - [CanCan]() - Authorization gem.
 Doesn't include how roles are set up
 - [Rolify]() - Handles roles for CanCan

-There are two ability files in the parent engine.
+Notes: There are two ability files in the parent engine.
 One is explicitly for roles related to working with the rails_admin interface, and the other is for all other role logic.
+Devise is already included with rails_admin.
+The User model is the model used for all users.

 ## Internships